VictorCyprien/satori-autoinstaller/README.md

 ## Run the script :

-To run the script, simply paste this command : `TODO`
+To run the script, simply paste this command : `wget -O - https://raw.githubusercontent.com/VictorCyprien/satori-autoinstaller/main/satori_auto_install.sh | bash`

 This will do the following :